 What can be said about The Last Jedi that hasn’t already been said in countless editorials, reviews, think pieces, and angry rants (including our own moment on the soapbox) for or against its importance in the Star Wars franchise?
 Arguably the most controversial film in the saga, The Last Jedi challenged everything fans expected from it and took the sort of risks no Star Wars movie has been inclined to take with its cherished mythology.
 In the process, we got some of the best acting performances in the entire franchise, including a deep dive into Luke’s psyche from Mark Hamill (love or hate the results).
 Director Rian Johnson and the Star Wars team at Lucasfilm were surprisingly ambitious with The Last Jedi, and when those huge gambles paid off, they paid off in a big way with spectacular set pieces like Vice Admiral Holdo’s sacrificial moment, Kylo and Rey’s lightsaber melee in the throne room, and the battle on Crait that culminates with Luke’s challenge to Kylo Ren.
 On the flip side, the moments that missed the mark did so nearly as spectacularly, ensuring that The Last Jedi becomes one of the most hotly debated entries in the entire canon.

-This film’s silver finish may be of some debate given that Empire is widely considered one of the best sci-fi movies ever made.
-The Empire Strikes Back took the franchise to a dark, angsty place long before Kylo Ren threw his first tantrum, and added a depth to the Star Wars universe and its lore far beyond what was hinted at in A New Hope.
-It also brought a very real, and very grim, sense of consequence to the events that unfolded in the first film, and offered a reminder that movie sequels need not be more of the same to be congruent.
-The Star Wars universe was a much more threatening, and infinitely more fascinating place after the events of Empire, and the franchise was better for it.
-But there’s still one more film, and it’s more influential than any of them.
+Some might debate this film’s place in second, given that Empire is widely considered one of the best sci-fi movies ever made.
+The Empire Strikes Back took the franchise to a dark, angsty place long before Kylo Ren threw his first tantrum and added depth to the Star Wars universe and its lore far beyond what A New Hope hinted at.
+It also brought a very real, and very grim, sense of consequence to the events that unfolded in the first film and offered a reminder that movie sequels don’t need to be more of the same to be congruent.
+The Star Wars universe became even more fascinating and infinitely more threatening after the events of Empire, and the franchise was better for it.
+But there’s one more film to go, and it’s more influential than any of them.

-Sure, some people might argue Episode V – The Empire Strikes Back is a superior film, but we can’t have Empire without A New Hope.
-It’s the film that launched one of the greatest sci-fi sagas of all time and holds up surprisingly well for a movie filmed on a shoestring budget that’s more than 40 years old.
-It’s filled with beautiful cinematography, innovative new special effects techniques, memorable characters, and a sense of wonder that holds strong decades after it became a surprise juggernaut.
+It’s easy to argue that The Empire Strikes Back is a superior film, but Empire can’t exist without A New Hope.
+It’s the film that launched one of the greatest sci-fi sagas of all time and holds up surprisingly well for a 40+-year-old movie filmed on a shoestring budget.
+It’s filled with beautiful cinematography, innovative special effects techniques, memorable characters, and a sense of wonder that holds strong decades after it became a surprise juggernaut.
 A New Hope is the spark that ignited one of the world’s most famous movie franchises and is still inspiring generations of filmmakers and storytellers.